filterpaper/filterpaper.github.io/qmk/userspace.md

 SRC += newbie.c
 ```

-Customisation in all 3 files will be picked up by the `qmk compile ~/qmk_firmware/users/newbie/newbie.json` build command.
+Customisation inside all 3 files will be picked up by the `qmk compile ~/qmk_firmware/users/newbie/newbie.json` build command.

 # Supporting more than one keyboard